Alowis/SI-CH/README.md

-this methodology uses gridded data (here Climate reanalysis) and the DBSCAN clustering algorithm to identify spatiotemporal clusters of single and compound hazards
+This methodology uses gridded data (here Climate reanalysis) and the DBSCAN clustering algorithm to identify spatiotemporal clusters of single and compound hazards